Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

   **3. Marketplace for Fair Trade:** FARMISTAR offers a marketplace where farmers can list their produce and access a wide range of necessary farming items.
 What distinguishes this marketplace is its commitment to fair trade.
 We ensure that farmers receive competitive prices for their crops, enabling them to secure a sustainable source of income.
 Moreover, FARMISTAR manages the entire handling process, making it hassle-free for farmers.

   **4. Efficient Order Management:** The platform streamlines order management by integrating order confirmation via email and SMS, complete with unique order tracking IDs.
-Farmers can easily track their orders, access order details such as total price and order placement date, and monitor the status of their requests.
+Farmers can easily track their orders, access order details such as total price and order placement date, and monitor the status of their requests.Integration under the Salesforce Sales Cloud, make it more easy to efficiently manage orders and data for seamless experience of the Farmers.
 This transparent system fosters trust and efficient communication between farmers and suppliers.

   **5. Crop Trends and Pricing:** FARMISTAR provides an up-to-date display of current crop trends and pricing per quintal.
 This information equips farmers with insights into market dynamics, helping them make informed decisions about crop selection and timing of sales.